1-hand opening. EZY-Check color lock indicates if door is locked. 6 panels can be adjusted to desired size of enclosure.

 As the name suggests, a freestanding gate remains upright on its own.
 You don’t have to deal with screws or holes in your wall, and you don’t have to finagle the tension rod just right between two walls.
 You just push the gate into position, and voilà!
 Your barrier is set up.

 Many caretakers use these gates to keep little ones away from household items that pose a safety threat or could break easily.
 For example, you may see a freestanding gate guarding a crackling fireplace or pricey entertainment system.
 Of course, you can only get away with this keep-out tactic for so long.
-Once the child is strong enough to move the gate (or knock it over), it’s no longer a trustworthy barrier.

 When choosing a baby gate, you’ll need to know how tall and wide it must be to fit your home.